react-native-elements/react-native-elements/docs/getting_started.md

 If you have already installed **react-native-vector-icons** as a dependency for your project you can skip this step.
 Otherwise run the following command:

+> _Manual linking of react-native-vector-icons is not necessary if you're using react-native@0.60.0 or above since it is done automatically.
+This will throw an error though it won't prevent the application from running.
+To fix this you'll simply have to run `react-native unlink react-native-vector-icons` and the process will run as expected._

 ```
 # yarn
 yarn add react-native-vector-icons